Looking for the best places to stay in Cebu? Check below our guide on the best areas to stay in the Queen City of the Southern Philippines

-The first thing you should consider is that Cebu is both a province and also a city in the Philippines (Cebu City).
-There is also the Metro Cebu, which engulfs not only Cebu City but a few other interesting cities in its vicinity.
+The first thing you should consider is that Cebu is both a province and also a city in the Philippines.
+There is also the Metro Cebu, which engulfs not only the city but a few other interesting places in its vicinity.

-Travelers who wish to fly to Cebu can take direct flights to the island, which land at Mactan-Cebu International Airport (IATA: CEB).
+Travelers who wish to fly to this part of the Philippines can take direct flights to the island, which land at Mactan-Cebu International Airport (IATA: CEB).
 Mactan Airport is one of the major international airports in the country and considered the gateway to the South.

-If you haven’t booked your flights to Cebu yet, you can check out Jetradar to get the best fares available.
+If you haven’t booked your flights to the Philippines yet, you can check out Jetradar to get the best fares available.

 You can also book a number of activities or also get a Philippines SIM card on Klook.com.

 When you are visiting a new country, your hotel must be close to the area where you wish to go to or it should be in your budget range.
 Fortunately, Cebu has plenty of accommodations that cater to all budgets and located near key landmarks.

 However, Cebu is a huge metropolis and connected to several islands.
 As a result, it can be very difficult to travel around to its key destinations and landmarks.
 The best areas to stay in Cebu City are ideally the neighborhoods of Santo Nino and Cogon Ramos.
 The nearby Mandaue City is also perfect if you wish to have access to nearby Mactan Island.

 Santo Nino and Cogon Ramos

 When you are in Cebu City, staying at any of the hotels, inns and accommodations around Santo Nino and Cogon Ramos would definitely be ideal.